GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 From chords and strumming to solos and melodies

 This is another reason why the guitar tab is such a flexible tool.
-It shows you exactly what to do in order to execute articulations that will give your playing more expression and emotion.
-Let’s take a look at some of the common ones that you’ll run into as you start learning and playing along with guitar tablature.
+It shows you exactly what to do in order to execute articulations that give your playing more expression and emotion.
+Let’s take a look at some of the common ones you’ll run into as you start learning and playing with guitar tablature.

 Hammer-ons and pull-offs